grumat/glossy-msp430/Hardware/STLinkForm/README.md

 # Using the Power Supply Feature of the Glossy MSP430

+There are two different scenarios to configure the power supply when connecting a target board to the Glossy MSP430.

+## Power Supplied by Glossy MSP430

 The Glossy MSP430 debug probe can supply targets with up to 100 mA through pin 2 of the 14-pin JTAG connector.

+### The Polyfuse Current Protection

-> **NOTE:** Connection of a target board while power supply is active may
-> cause a peak current that triggers the embedded *polyfuse* protection
-> causing connection problems.
-Firmware tries to detect such scenarios and > turns power supply outpuf off, for a while, to let fuse reset.
+**NOTE:** Connection of a target board while power supply is active may cause a peak current that triggers the embedded *polyfuse* protection causing connection problems.
+Firmware tries to detect such scenarios and turns power supply output off for a while, to let fuse reset.

+MSP430 target boards usually have a jumper to select the power supply mode.
+Removing this jumper, waiting a bit and reinsert it may help reset the fuse.

 **Example:** If the target board has a capacitor on the VCC line with a capacity of more than 10 µF, it may cause an inrush current during